A Complete Guide to Annapurna Circuit Trek

 When is the Best season for Annapurna Circuit Trek?

-You can do the Annapurna Circuit Trek at any time of the year; however if you are looking for perfect weather conditions for trekking in Annapurna.
-In that case, Autumn (September-November) and Spring (March-April) are the two best seasons to do this Annapurna trek in Nepal.
+You can do the Annapurna Circuit Trek any time of the year; however, if you are looking for perfect weather conditions for trekking in Annapurna.
+In that case, Autumn (September-November) and Spring (March-April) are the two best seasons for the Annapurna trek in Nepal.

 Since it is the peak season for trekking, the trail becomes very crowded; hence pre-booking for the accommodation is recommended.

-Like in autumn, there is a massive crowd on the trail, so pre-booking for the accommodation is recommended.
+Like in autumn, a massive crowd is on the trail, so pre-booking for the accommodation is recommended.

-Summer (May-July): It’s boiling and rainy this time of the year.
-Due to which the clouds block the views, the trails become muddy, and sometimes even the landslides affect the trail.
+Summer (May-July): It’s boiling and rainy this time.
+Due to this, the clouds block the views, the trails become muddy, and sometimes even the landslides affect the trail.
 Hence, it is not considered the best time to trek the Annapurna Circuit.

-Winter (December to February): DurinWinterer, the weather is freezing and dry.
-Heavy snowfall might sometime block the trail.
-Also, the local people migrate to a lower altitude to get away from this harsh weather.
+Winter (December to February): During winter, the weather is freezing and dry.
+Heavy snowfall might sometimes block the trail.
+Also, the local people migrate to a lower altitude to escape this harsh weather.
 And most of the teahouses and lodges are closed durinWinterer.
 ThereforeWinterer is also not viewed as a good time for Annapurna Circuit Trekking.

 A Complete Guide To Annapurna Circuit Trek